-It's been said, if you ride a motorcycle you've a story to tell.
+It's been said if you ride a motorcycle you have a story to tell.

 While I rounded out another blind hilltop, I detected something moving up ahead.
-It was brilliant, scarlet-orange and tossing about at the right side shoulder and quite a contrast amidst the back drop of the deep emerald forest greens.
+It was brilliant, scarlet-orange and tossing about at the right side shoulder and quite a contrast amidst the backdrop of the deep emerald forest greens.
 I arrived at it quickly; it was a fox!
-What was it doing here out in the open in mid-day I asked myself?
-I took my chance, turned the bike quickly onto the paved shoulder braking so hard the ABS (anti-lock braking system) kicked in.
-I switched off the bike, and hopped off while simultaneously readying my camera.
+What was it doing here out in the open in mid-day I asked myself.
+I took my chance, and turned the bike quickly onto the paved shoulder braking so hard the ABS (anti-lock braking system) kicked in.
+I switched off the bike and hopped off while simultaneously readying my camera.

 I turned to walk toward the fox but stopped in my tracks -- astonished to see it prancing along the shoulder toward me!
 I stood still as it moved closer to investigate.
 It was friendly and quite thin.
 It appeared young and had the most beautiful black fur stockings and vibrant flame red fur I'd ever seen.

 It stopped about half a metre away and I continued to take photos fearing this moment would quickly vanish.
 It sniffed at the air carrying the scent of the hot motorcycle and me, its rider -- likely hoping for food.
 I had nothing in my tank bag except for an orange, but I also knew wild animals shouldn't be fed.
 Then another fox, a shy one, came out from the woods and the tame fox pranced back to join it and play.
 It was fabulously amusing to see them romp and roll around with each other in the grass.
 As I followed along up the road to be closer, the shy fox scurried into the concealing trees.
 The tame fox returned its attention to me but then suddenly ran off and vanished along with its sibling.

 A beautiful experience I thought to myself as I climbed back on the Triumph and rode on.